herd/herdtools7/asllib/menhir2bnfc/README.md

 The algorithm implemented has some limitations worth noting:
     1. It assumes that ambiguous precedence expressions follow a `expr op expr`/`<terminals> expr`/`expr <non op> ...` structure
        If somebody was to create an in-between production `expr opexpr` where `opexpr := op expr` the algorithm may not be sufficient to detect this.
-    2. Associativity is assumed to be left.

 Possible future work/ideas for each of these
     1. Identifying which operands actually control precedence and associativity would be a more scalable approach than working on productions only
         * Actually calculating where shift/reduce conflicts would happen if the productions generated a parser without precedence rules might give us this
-    2. If we know which operands control the precedence rules, we could see where in the LR(1) table the reductions happen.
-        * For left associativity a reduction `Expr Op Expr` will happen at  `Expr .
-Op Expr` first
-        * For right associativity a reduction `Expr Op Expr` should not happen at `Expr .
-Op Expr` since Op should be a `shift` and not a reduce
-        * This may need more detailed investigation. `menhir`'s SDK does have some of this data in it's LR0 components of the LR(1) table